 We found 7 internists who accept Medi-Cal near Hanford, CA.

-Dr. John Gavini's area of specialization is general internal medicine.
-Anthem, Blue Cross/Blue Shield, and Medi-Cal are among the insurance carriers that Dr. Gavini accepts.
-Dr. Gavini obtained his medical school training at Kakatiya Medical College and performed his residency at Saint Vincent Catholic Medical Centers.
+Dr. John Gavini's specialty is general internal medicine.
+Dr. Gavini honors Anthem, Blue Cross/Blue Shield, Medi-Cal, and more.
+Before performing his residency at Saint Vincent Catholic Medical Centers, Dr. Gavini attended Kakatiya Medical College for medical school.
 Dr. Gavini (or staff) is conversant in Spanish and Hindi.
-He is professionally affiliated with Adventist Health System.
+Dr. Gavini is professionally affiliated with Adventist Health System.

 Conditions / Treatments